RedisInsight/Tutorials/src/redis_stack/redis_for_time_series.md

-Among other things, Redis Stack provides you with a native time series data structure.
-Let's see how a time series might be useful in our bike shop.
+This tutorial will demonstrate Redis Stack's ability to store time series data using the bike shop use case.

+The bike shop company consists of multiple physical stores and an online presense.
+It would be helpful to have an aggregate view of sales volume across the physical and online stores.

-As we have multiple physical shops too, alongside our online shop, it could be helpful to have an overview of the sales volume.
-We will create one time series per shop tracking the total amount of all sales.
-In addition, we will mark the time series with the appropriate region label, `east` or `west`.
-This kind of representation will allow us to easily query bike sales performance per certain time periods, per shop, per region or across all shops.
+In the following example, a time series key is created for each of the five shops to track total sales.
+Each key is marked with an appropriate region label, `east` or `west`.
+This kind of representation will allows you to easily query bike sales performance certain time periods on a per shop, per region, or across all shops.

+Notice the `DUPLICATE_POLICY SUM`

 ```redis Create time series per shop
 TS.CREATE bike_sales_1 DUPLICATE_POLICY SUM LABELS region east compacted no